OrchardCMS/OrchardCore/src/docs/reference/modules/Microsoft.Authentication/README.md

 Authenticates users with their Microsoft Entra ID Account, including Microsoft work, school, and personal accounts (such as Skype, Xbox, Outlook.com).
 If the site allows to register new users, a local user is created and the Microsoft Entra ID account is linked.
 If a local user with the same email is found, then the external login is linked to that account, after authenticating.

+!!! note
-> Note: If you only want to allow Microsoft Accounts, use the Microsoft Account feature described above.
+    If you only want to allow Microsoft Accounts, use the Microsoft Account feature described above.

 First, you need to create an Microsoft Entra ID app on the [Azure Portal](https://portal.azure.com) for your Microsoft Entra ID tenant.